George Thorndike Angell: A vision unfolds

 Despite these adversities, Angell excelled throughout his schooling and entered the legal profession.
 He quickly became known as a man of integrity and social commitment, as demonstrated in his 14-year partnership with the antislavery activist Samuel E. Sewall.
 Before long, financial success gave Angell the time, freedom and power to put his convictions to work as tools for social change.
 A brutal event soon convinced him of exactly where he would direct his very considerable reformist energy.

-In February 1868, two horses -- each carrying two riders over 40 miles of rough roads -- were raced until they both dropped dead.
+In February 1868, two horses -- each pulling two riders over 40 miles of rough roads -- were raced until they both dropped dead.
 Angell was appalled and took immediate action.
 His letter of protest appeared in the Boston Daily Advertiser, where it caught the attention of Emily Appleton, a prominent Bostonian who deeply loved animals and who was already nurturing the first stirrings of an American anticruelty movement.
 Within a month, with Appleton's backing, Angell incorporated the Massachusetts Society for the Prevention of Cruelty to Animals (MSPCA).

 A mere 12 weeks after the deadly race, Angell achieved passage of the state's first general anticruelty laws.
 The very next month, the MSPCA produced the first issue of Our Dumb Animals, the first periodical dedicated to animal welfare.
 Over 200,000 copies were distributed -- 25,000 by Boston policemen -- helping raise public awareness of animal cruelty.
 The periodical's mission: "To speak for those who cannot speak for themselves."